owzzz/Responsive-Images-Lib/README.md

 <p>Library for delivering images based on screen size.
 Uses Modernizrs mq() for detecting breakpoints falling back to standard JS .innerwidth for getting screen size.</p>

-<p>It can support as many breakpoints as you need just at the required width as a data attribute. </p>
+<p>It can support as many breakpoints as you need just add the required width as a data attribute. </p>

 <h3>Installation</h3>